 Re-imprinting gets them to rewrite the scene by endowing every participant with ‘resources’ (usually personal qualities, such as detachment or courage) which they lacked at the time.

-Why victims get stuck
+Why victims of trauma get stuck

 Part of the reason that people get stuck in traumatic scenes is because they remember the scene from the perspective of the Drama Triangle ‘Victim’, hating the Persecutor and wanting to rescue the other Victims within the story.